 Sclerotherapy for Varicose & Spider Veins

-Sclerotherapy are medical vein treatments used at our Austin Texas vein center to treat painful or unsightly varicose veins and spider veins.
+Sclerotherapy are medical & cosmetic vein treatments used at our Austin Texas & Round Rock Texas Vein Centers to treat painful or unsightly varicose veins and spider veins of the legs, ankles, and feet.
 The abnormal veins are treated by our vein physicians by the injection of a dilute medication, called a sclerosant, directly into the damaged veins.
 An extremely small needle is utilized, even smaller in diameter than an acupuncture needle.
 Following the vein injection, the medication flows through the sections of abnormal varicose or spider veins and leads to a chemical reaction within the vein walls, causing irritation and eventual collapsing and disappearance of the diseased veins.
 Sclerotherapy has been used safely on patients across the world since the 1930s and remains a very effective treatment for both varicose and spider veins.

 How is Sclerotherapy Performed?

-Sclerotherapy is often performed at our Austin vein treatment center with the use of ultrasound-guided imaging to ensure proper and precise injections.
+Sclerotherapy is often performed at our Austin & Round Rock vein treatment centers with the use of ultrasound-guided imaging to ensure proper and precise injections.
 The number of vein injections required during each session depends on the number and length of the damaged veins.
 Typically, one injection is made for every square inch of spider veins.
 This procedure is performed in the comfort of our office and takes less than an hour.
 More than one treatment may be required to achieve the desired results.
-Our preferred sclerotherapy medication is Asclera (polidocanol), due to the excellent cosmetic results and minimal side effects.
-To view a short video about sclerotherapy, click “play” below.
+One of our preferred sclerotherapy medication is Asclera (polidocanol), due to the excellent cosmetic results and minimal side effects.
+But in certain instances we use other FDA approved medications, including Sotradecol and Varithena.
+To view a short video about this therapy, click “play” below.

 No anesthesia is needed for this quick and safe procedure.
 The majority of our patients report only minimal pain.
 With the newer sclerotherapy medications that we utilize, such as polidocanol, there is no burning sensation associated with injection since the medication is formulated with a numbing anesthetic quality.
-After sclerotherapy treatment, the damaged veins collapse and turn into scar tissue that eventually fades and is absorbed by the body.
+After vein injection treatments, the damaged veins collapse and turn into scar tissue that eventually fades and is absorbed by the body.
 The blood flow is rerouted into the adjacent healthy veins.
-Depending on the extent and anatomy of your varicose and spider veins, our doctor may recommend other treatments in addition to sclerotherapy, such as laser therapy or the VeinGogh surface thermolysis device.
+Depending on the extent and anatomy of your varicose and spider veins, our doctor may recommend other treatments in addition to sclerotherapy, such as laser therapy or the VeinGogh / Veinwave surface thermolysis device.

 The Latest Advances in Sclerotherapy

-At Austin Varicose Vein & Spider Vein Specialists, we take advantage of the latest technologies during sclerotherapy by using the VeinViewer by Luminex™, the Syris™ subsurface illumination system, and the VeinLite™ by Translite.
-These are advanced vein visualization devices that use near-infrared and magnified high-powered light to produce extremely detailed images of your veins, allowing your doctor to see all of your small damaged veins with extreme clarity, both within the skin and beneath the skin surface.
-With these modern technologies, your doctor can actually see through the surface of the skin, ensuring more precise injections during your sclerotherapy procedure (see demonstration video below).
+At Austin Varicose Vein & Spider Vein Specialists, we take advantage of the latest imaging technologies during sclerotherapy by using various devices including: the VeinViewer by Luminex™, the Syris™ subsurface illumination system, high-resolution ultrasound, and the VeinLite™ by Translite.
+These are advanced vein visualization devices that use near-infrared and magnified high-powered light or sound waves to produce extremely detailed images of your veins, allowing your doctor to see all of your small damaged veins with extreme clarity (both within the skin and beneath the skin surface).
+With these modern technologies, your doctor can actually see through the surface of the skin, ensuring more precise injections during your procedure (see demonstration video below).

 What About Saline Sclerotherapy Injections?